nelsonaloysio/pubmed-temporal/README.md

      train_mask=[88648], val_mask=[88648], test_mask=[88648])
 ```

-> Note that the number of edges in PyTorch Geometric are doubled for the undirected graph.
+> The number of edges is doubled in the undirected graph from PyTorch Geometric.

 ### NetworkX